NeuralynxCo/neuralynx-whitepaper/README.md

 and long-term network stability.

 ## Core principle

-Artificial intelligence is used strictly as a **passive security sensor**, not as an authority.
+Artificial intelligence is not used as an authority and never makes consensus or state transition decisions.

+Instead, the AI layer provides **context-dependent cryptographic entropy** (similar to a transponder-based challenge mechanism) that is used to harden transactions against replay, correlation, and coordinated attacks.

-All consensus and state transitions remain fully deterministic and verifiable on-chain.
+The AI does **not** interpret transaction contents and does **not** have access to private data.
+Transaction confidentiality is preserved end-to-end between sender and receiver, while all consensus rules and state transitions remain fully deterministic and verifiable on-chain.

 ## Status
 - Technical whitepaper completed